-Breast reconstruction can be an exceptionally rewarding and empowering option for many women who received – or may be contemplating – a mastectomy as part of their battle to beat breast cancer.
-There are several different techniques that can be employed to rebuild the breast mound following a mastectomy, each of which can help restore a normal shape, size, and overall appearance to the breast(s).
-At our practice, Stafford R. Broumand, MD and Daniel Y. Maman, MD offer implant reconstruction, fat grafting, and DIEP flap breast reconstruction, and they will work closely with you to customize an approach that most effectively achieves an ideal outcome based on your unique needs and desires.
+Breast Reconstruction can be an exceptionally rewarding and empowering option for women who receive a Mastectomy as part of their battle to beat breast cancer.
+There are several different techniques that can be employed to rebuild the breast mound following Mastectomy, each of which can help restore a normal shape, size, and overall appearance to the breast(s).
+At our practice, board-certified plastic surgeon Stafford Broumand, MD offers implant reconstruction, fat grafting, and DIEP flap breast reconstruction.
+He will work closely with you to customize an approach that most effectively achieves an ideal outcome based on your unique needs and desires.

 Following a mastectomy or trauma to the breasts, breast reconstruction may be able to help:

--Enhance the shape, size, and/or symmetry of the breasts, if desired
+-Enhance the shape, size, and/or symmetry of the breasts

-The following are different breast reconstruction options employed by our board certified plastic surgeons.
-In certain cases, a nipple-sparing mastectomy can be conducted prior to these breast reconstruction techniques to help maintain more of your own anatomy through the preservation of breast skin and the nipple-areola complex.
+In certain cases, a nipple-sparing mastectomy can be conducted prior to these Breast Reconstruction techniques to help maintain more of your own anatomy through the preservation of breast skin and the nipple-areola complex.
 Additionally, the resulting scar may be better concealed in comparison to that of a standard mastectomy operation.
-Whether or not this advanced mastectomy approach may be right for you can be discussed in full detail at the time of your consultation with Dr. Maman or Dr. Broumand.
+Whether or not this advanced mastectomy approach may be right for you can be discussed in full detail at the time of your consultation with Dr. Broumand.

-Dr. Maman is one of only a few surgeons in New York City to have received Fellowship training at Harvard University in DIEP (deep inferior epigastric perforator) flap breast reconstruction, which involves the use of tissues taken from the patient’s lower abdomen to rebuild one or both breasts.
 During the procedure, fatty tissue from the area between the bellybutton and pubic region is removed and transferred to the chest.
 Tiny blood vessels are then meticulously connected to the repositioned tissues in order to provide ample blood supply for long-term tissue survival.
-Once the blood vessels are attached, the relocated tissues are carefully shaped to form the new breast mound(s), and the abdominal skin is redraped to create a flatter, more sculpted abdomen.
+Once the blood vessels are attached, the relocated tissues are carefully shaped to form the new breast mound(s), and the abdominal skin is re-draped to create a flatter, more sculpted abdomen.

-Unlike other flap reconstruction methods, DIEP flap breast reconstruction does not require the removal and/or relocation of abdominal muscles, which can help preserve the strength of the abdominal wall while also reducing recovery time and postoperative discomfort.
+Unlike other flap reconstruction methods, DIEP Flap Breast Reconstruction does not require the removal and/or relocation of abdominal muscles, which can help preserve the strength of the abdominal wall while also reducing recovery time and postoperative discomfort.
 In addition, due to the extraction of lower abdominal tissues, patients often receive the aesthetic benefits of a tummy tuck in the process.
-Ultimately, by utilizing this technique, our doctors are able to achieve excellent breast symmetry with extremely natural-looking and feeling results.
+Ultimately, by utilizing this technique, our doctor are able to achieve excellent breast symmetry with extremely natural-looking and feeling results.